APHedayat/aphedayat.github.io/_posts/2025-12-09-Granular_Net.md

 title: Physics-Informed Neural Networks for Continuum Modeling of Granular Segregation
 date: 2025-12-09
 description: A PINN Approach to Granular Segregation Modeling
-tags: AI4Science, SciML, PINNs, Granular Materials, Segregation Modeling
+tags: AI4Science, SciML, PINNs, GranularMaterials, SegregationModeling
 categories: sample-posts
 thumbnail: https://aphedayat.github.io/assets/img/post___granular_net/Logo.png
 ---

-# Physics-Informed Neural Networks for Continuum Modeling of Granular Segregation

 Ever wonder why when you pour a bag of mixed nuts, the big ones end up on top?
 That's granular segregation—particles of different sizes naturally separate when they flow.
 This is a significant problem in industries like pharmaceuticals and agriculture where uniform mixtures are essential.
 We explored Physics-Informed Neural Networks (PINNs) as a novel framework for modeling granular segregation, demonstrating both forward solution capabilities and inverse parameter identification from sparse experimental data.